 Close Inspection: Always closely inspect your pet and yourself after walking in the woods, fields or meadows.
 If you detect any ticks, do not crush the tick’s body during removal.
 Rather, use tweezers or forceps to grasp the tick’s head as close to your pet’s skin as possible, and gently remove the tick to avoid separation of the tick’s head from it’s body.

 Treatment for Lyme disease is most successful in the early stages of the disease.
 Therefore we recommend regularly screening your dog with a simple blood test at least yearly.
 If a known tick bite has occurred, the dog should have the blood test done 1 month and 4 months after the bite.

 Canine Cough (also called tracheobronchitis, or formerly, kennel cough) is an upper-respiratory infection much like the human cold.
-It is a highly contagious disease than can cause severe throat irritation and coughing in dogs.
-This disease is primarily caused by two airborne organisms (bordatella bronchiseptica and parainfluenza virus).
+It is a highly contagious disease that can cause severe throat irritation and coughing in dogs.
+This disease is primarily caused by two airborne organisms (bordetella bronchiseptica and parainfluenza virus).

 Your pet may contact canine cough almost anywhere:

 on the street